sid-unizar/MUSCLE/README.md

 The stats of the MUSCLE dataset (number of concepts/relations in Table 4, multiwords in Figure 1, participation in Figure 2) can be obtained with notebook `stats_muscle.ipynb`.

 ### **Section 6.
 Dataset Evaluation**
+**Subsections 6.1, 6.3, 6.4** Fine-tuning experiments in these sections can be reproduced with the Python script `XL_lrc_train_evaluate.py`.
+Some usage examples of the the script are in the nootebook `XL_train_evaluate_launcher.ipynb`.
+The notebook `process_results_muscle.ipynb` can be used to process the result files produced by the script.
+In that notebook, our results are used, but it can be easily modified to process any other results.